jadilorenzo/obsidian-writing/If It Ain't Baroque, Don't Fix It.md

 Sue Gray was passionate about Mock Trial, a competitive form of speech and debate.
 Mock Trial is a full simulation of a civil or criminal case designed to expose students to the legal profession.
-Competitions were held annually at the local, state, and national le
+Competitions were held annually at the local, state, and national levels, often at real courthouses with real judges.
+Mrs. Gray dedicated twenty years of volunteer work to this sport and hand-picked each member of her Mock Trial team.